even4void/aliquote/content/post/nyxt-v3.md

   (uiop:run-program (list "firefox" (render-url (url (current-buffer))))))
 ```

-Nyxt 3 introduced some changes in how we defined our configuration files (`config.lisp` versus `init.lisp`) and how we address some components.
+As I said, Nyxt is great for basic navigation but when it comes to inspecting HTML or CSS elements I'm more comfortable using Firefox developer tools.
+Time will tell if I can manage to do even basic web dev tasks in Nyxt.
+Also, Nyxt 3 introduced some changes in how we defined our configuration files (`config.lisp` versus `init.lisp`) and how we address some components.
+Basic stuff I showed in my earlier post no longer works, unfortunately.
 You can start with [Artyom Bologov]'s config to get an idea of how it feels to customize Nyxt a bit.
+I used some of his macros to define my own shortcuts, for example.

 {{% music %}}Kendra Morris • _This Life_{{% /music %}}